LiveHelperChat/doc/docs/javascript-arguments.md

 }
 ```

-## How to embed multiple pages widgets on the same page?
+## How to embed multiple widgets on the same page?

 E.g you have a page embed code and you want to have a widget always on bottom left corner.